The ultimate guide to evergreen content

 4. Glossaries

 If you are in an industry that uses specific terminology, you might want to consider creating a glossary.
-While you may not think of it as the most thrilling piece of content, it truly is timeless as definitions rarely change.
+While you may not think of it as the most thrilling piece of content, it belongs among the best evergreen content ideas since definitions rarely change.

 There may be beginners in your niche who want to understand your area a bit better.
 If you have a glossary on your page, you can help them learn your industry-specific terms with ease, and, they can always return to it later to brush up on their knowledge.